spudlyo/clipetty/README.md

 ### Kitty

 The `kitty` terminal gets honorable mention for extending the `xterm` protocol to [support larger clipboards](https://sw.kovidgoyal.net/kitty/protocol-extensions.html#pasting-to-clipboard).
-While Clipetty at this time does not support Kitty's larger clipboard, it is compatible.
+While Clipetty at this time does not support Kitty's larger clipboard, it is compatible, which means you don't have to disable Kitty's protocol extension with `no-append`.

 ## Clipetty and Terminal Multiplexers